-That I really appreciate everyone listening.
-And I know that it's a complex topic, and there's no easy answers, we often try to just find a quick fix solution.
-That isn't one that you can live a long and healthy life.
+I really appreciate everyone listening and I know that it's a complex topic and there's no easy answers, we often try to just find a quick fix solution.
+There isn't one, but you can live a long and healthy life.
 You can put your symptoms in remission, and you can have a joyful life with PCOS.
-And yeah, manage the the symptoms and the condition
+And yeah, manage the the symptoms and the condition.

-Rohini you've continued the family tradition, you've been a great speaker, really, I'm always in awe of people who can just drag up all this information off the off the cuff because I'm not asking you to follow a script here.
-I'm just asking you to always stuff and some of the viewers, you just come out with all this information.
+Rohini you've continued the family tradition, you've been a great speaker, really.
+I'm always in awe of people who can just drag up all this information off the cuff, because I'm not asking you to follow a script here, I'm just asking you all this stuff and so are the viewers, and you just come out with all this information.
 It's marvellous, it's been really informative.
-And I'm absolutely certain that there are many of the audience are going to go away so well at least, I've got something else I can help patients with as a result of this.
-Sadly, however, we have now run out of time, as always long before we run out of information, as you can tell, and long before we run out of questions, but I really, really hope that you've got a lot of useful material to help with your patients from this.
+And I'm absolutely certain that many of the audience are going to go away and say, well at least, I've got something else I can help patients with as a result of this.
+Sadly, however, we have now run out of time, as always long before we've run out of information, as you can tell, and long before we've run out of questions, but I really, really hope that you've got a lot of useful material to help with your patients from this.
 I can't believe you haven't.
+Looking ahead, I was reminded today they're only five and a half weeks until Christmas.
+But we have still got time for quite a bit of CPD beforehand.
+So on Thursday this week, I've got a lunchtime chat with Chris Chippendale about how we use our own mindsets to best advantage in clinic.
+Next Tuesday, always a week after the evening broadcast, we've got a lunchtime case-based discussion and then on the following Monday, another lunchtime discussion, that's the fifth of December, and I'm going to be talking about tongue tied babies.
+Our next evening discussion is Wednesday the seventh of December, and I've got Claire Minshull, who you might remember from several previous shows coming in and Serena Simmons.
+Now, you probably don't know about Claire Minshull, Claire Minshull is a former British powerlifting champion, and she actually has a doctorate in in this stuff and she comes in to talk about the benefits of strength training for all sorts of things.
+So actually, I'm intrigued that you've mentioned it as being a factor in treating or dealing with PCOS in this evening's discussion.
+So anyway, we've got Claire and Serena are coming back in, but with them, we will be looking really at the psychological components of getting people better.
+And both Claire and Serena are real, no nonsense ladies with loads of experience behind them.
+So do get that one in your diaries.
+That's Wednesday the seventh at 7:30 as normal for our evening broadcasts.
+Remember, you can get all these dates and much more off the APM app, which we will also send you reminders about the shows.
+But I think that's probably enough for me for this evening.
 So from all of us here, thank you for taking part and good night.
-And thank you
+And thank you.